practicalli/clojure/using-data-structures/mapping-data-structures.md

 # Mapping functions over data structures

-  Map allows you to work over one or more data sets, appying the function to each element of each of the data structures.
+  Map allows you to work over one or more data sets, applying the function to each element of each of the data structures.

   When the data structures are of equal size, then the same sized data structure is returned.

 ```clojure